Mark2000/ende/README.md

 Demonstrates a novel path planning algorithm, Bonsai-RRT, to solving the magnetorquer-actuated LEO satellite problem.

+For single runs, execute `experiments.jl` with `alg_mode` and `control` mode set accordingly.
+Other parameters can also be changed here.

+For benchmark runs, execute `benchmark.jl` with cases defined in the `cases` dictionary. `benchmark.jl` includes an example of the `bonsai-pd` case setup.

 Named after the 10c. illuminator/cartographer Ende.